Toner Versus Micellar Water

 If you are looking to add a micellar water or a toner to your routine,

-However, if you are unsure where to start, it is helpful to use micellar water first to begin the process of removing any makeup, dirt, or oil from the skin.
+However, if you are unsure where to start, it is helpful to use micellar water first to remove makeup, dirt, or oil from the skin.

-As part of the cleansing routine, micellar water will begin to break down the makeup to allow the facial cleanser to work more efficiently and thoroughly.
+As part of the cleansing routine, micellar water helps break down makeup, allowing the facial cleanser to work more efficiently and thoroughly.

-However, if you are wearing full glam or more intense makeup, something like a cleansing balm may be a more effective product for you.
+However, if you are wearing full glam or more intense makeup, cleansing balm may be a more effective option for you.

 Toner can then be used after your regular facial cleanser to remove any remaining impurities and lightly exfoliate.